 So since we’re thinking about remote work more than ever, now’s a good time to learn about how body language fits in with non-verbal communication, and, by extension, how that translates to virtual meetings.

 Because while we’re all tired of Zoom and Microsoft Teams, there might be some good things that come out of it – like having more control over your life by being allowed to work remotely more often.

-Which brings us to our biggest question: should virtual body language be different or the same?
+Which brings us to our biggest question: should virtual body language and non-verbal communication be different or the same?

 We did a little research.
 Here’s what we found.